Add a production pipeline configure-production-pipeline

 If a full-stack code pipeline already exists for the selected environment, this selection is disabled.

-1. On the Source Code tab, you must define the following options.
+1. On the Source Code tab, define the following options.

-• Repository - This option defines from which git repo the pipeline should retrieve the code.
+• Repository - Defines from which Git repository that the pipeline should retrieve the code.

 note tip